aditya656/MatchMate-iOSAssesment/README.md

 ### Setup:

 1. Clone the repository and open it in Xcode.
+2. Run the command pod install

-2. Build and run the app on a simulator or device.
+3. Build and run the app on a simulator or device.

 ### Offline Mode: